DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### Create Bookings

 Firstly, the user needs to enter the dates of travel and the number of passengers.
-**It is mandatory that there is at least one adult passenger on a booking.<br>
+**It is mandatory that there is at least one adult passenger on a booking.<br/>
 This passenger would be the *Principal Passenger* of the Booking; therefore, cannot be removed from the booking.**<br>
 The user enters:
 the date of travel